Flipping-Utilities/rl-plugin/README.md

 1. It creates instances of all the controller classes, described in the controller section of [General Structure of Codebase](#General-structure-of-codebase)
 2. It initializes the various UI classes such as the FlippingPanel and StatsPanel.
 This will result in the UI being drawn eventually.
-3. It loads the user's previously saved trading history from the disk via one of the controller classes, the DataHandler
+3. It loads the user's previously saved trading history from the disk via the DataHandler - one of the controller classes,

-Now things have been setup properly and the UI has been drawn and populated with the user's previously saved data from disk.
+Now things have been setup properly, and the UI has been drawn and populated with the user's previously saved data from disk.

 #### During Runelite Client's Lifetime
 During the lifetime of the Runelite Client (between startup and shutdown), there are primarily three ways the plugin does work
 1. **Handling Runelite events that reflect some change of state in the game**.
-There are many different Runelite events.
-For example, events can trigger in various scenarios: when an account logs in, a GE offer gets placed, an account logs out, an account opens the GE interace, and many more.
+There are many Runelite events.
+For example, events can trigger in various scenarios: when an account logs in, a GE offer gets placed, an account logs out, an account opens the GE interface, and many more.
 The Runelite code will feed the plugin these events if the plugin implements certain methods.
 For example, when the user places an offer in the GE, Runelite code gives the plugin details of the GE offer event via calling the `onGrandExchangeOfferChanged` on the FlippingPlugin class and passing that method a `GrandExchangeOfferChanged` object.
    It knows to do this because of method naming conventions.
 You don't have to define a method to handle every possible